Best of the Super Juniors: 2007

 The 2007 Best of the Super Juniors was a 14-man, two-block tournament held from June 1 to June 17.
 On June 7, it was announced that Prince Devitt would be forced to withdraw from the tournament due to an injury, forfeiting all scheduled matches in the process.
-Milano Collection A.T. became the first wrestler since Shiro Koshinaka to win the tournament on his first try, but would fail to capture the Junior Heavyweight championship.
+Milano Collection A.T. became the first wrestler since Shiro Koshinaka to win the tournament on his first try, but would fail to even challenge for the Junior Heavyweight championship; instead, he graduated to the heavyweight division to compete in that year's G1 Climax.
+The title match instead went to Ryusuke Taguchi for having defeated champion Minoru during the block stages.
+Taguchi beat Minoru again to win the championship on July 6.